IIIF/api/metadata_api/metadata_1.1.md

 This document describes how the structure and layout of a digitized object can be made available in a standard manner.
 Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience for their users across collections and hosting institutions.

 A digitized object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
-As such the primary requirements for the XXX API are to provide an order for these views, the resources needed to display a representation of the view, and the information needed to allow the user to understand what they're seeing.
+As such the primary requirements for the Presentation API are to provide an order for these views, the resources needed to display a representation of the view, and the information needed to allow the user to understand what they're seeing.

 The principles of Linked Data and the Architecture of the Web are adopted in order to provide a distributed and interoperable system.
 The [Shared Canvas data model][24] is leveraged in a specific, JSON based format that is easy to implement without understanding RDF, but is still compatible with it.
 As such it can be seen as a recommended serialization profile for Shared Canvas.

 ### 1.1.
 Objectives and Scope

-The objective of the IIIF XXX API is to provide the information necessary to allow a rich, online viewing environment for digitized physical objects to be presented to a user, likely in conjunction with the IIIF Image API.
+The objective of the IIIF Presentation API is to provide the information necessary to allow a rich, online viewing environment for digitized physical objects to be presented to a user, likely in conjunction with the IIIF Image API.
 This is the sole purpose of the API; to provide easy access to the information necessary for a viewer to present an appropriate user experience for the digitized content.
 Therefore the descriptive information is given in a way that is human readable, but not semantically available to machines.
 In particular, it specifically does NOT aim to provide metadata that would drive discovery or user selection of the digitized objects.
 This specification is not concerned with in-document search, however that will be covered by a further document.
 Domain specific features, such as geo-referencing of maps to real world locations, are also not covered but may be addressed in additional documents in the future.

 The following are within the scope of the current document: